 On top of that, I kept it a secret from my family until 2 months before it was time to leave.
 They would think I was insane if they knew the whole truth.
 I was moving to Thailand without a job lined up.
 And to add more fuel to the fire, I was on a sabbatical from corporate America.

-I was equipped with the right tools to make my dreams come to fruition through my extensive research and my drive to save.
+I was equipped with the right tools to make my dreams come to fruition; I knew my research was extensive and I was committed to saving.
 Now that I had let my family know, things felt like they were aligning.

 I signed up for Work Away, for $42, which is a site that allows you to find work internationally in exchange for housing and sometimes food.
 I knew I could at the very least secure housing this way before coming abroad.

 So, I applied to as many opportunities as possible and got accepted to work at a hostel in Chiang Mai for two weeks.
 Perfect!
 One less thing I had to stress about.